-The first cases of Munchausen syndrome by proxy were reported in the late 1970’s.
-In 1977, the British pediatrician and scientist Roy Meadow described two cases of mothers who suffered from it.
-One of them poisoned her baby with salt until it died at the age of fifteen months; the other mixed her urine with that of her child in order to obtain false test results and to force a further diagnosis.
+The first cases of Munchausen syndrome by proxy were reported in the late 1970s.
+In 1977, the British pediatrician and scientist Roy Meadow described 2 cases of mothers with this condition.
+One of them poisoned her baby with salt until it died at the age of 15 months, while the other mixed her urine with that of her child in order to obtain false test results and to force a further diagnosis.

-In contrast to the previously described Munchausen syndrome in which those affected feign symptoms to themselves, here, a second person assumes this role.
-“By proxy” means as much as “deputy”, which is why the disorder can also be called “Munchhausen Syndrome Deputy“.
+In contrast to Munchausen syndrome in which those affected feign symptoms, in Munchausen syndrome by proxy, a second person assumes this role.
+‘By proxy’ means as much as ‘deputy’, which is why the disorder can also be called ‘Munchhausen syndrome deputy’.
 However, the term is to be used with caution, since the victims almost always have a passive role and the disorder does not have to do with them.

-The forms of abuse are manifold and ingenious.
-Some mothers break their children’s bones, other feed them with poisonous food or medicines, or press their faces into the pillow so that respiratory arrest occurs.
-They infect wounds intentionally with dirt or inject fluids, causing eruptions and edemas.
+The forms of abuse are manifold.
+Some mothers break their children’s bones, while others feed them with poisonous food or medicines, or press their faces into the pillow so that respiratory arrest occurs.
+Mothers may infect wounds intentionally with dirt or inject fluids, causing eruptions and edemas.

-Caring mother of others and a violent monster at home — these are the two faces of the women affected.
-Often, the mothers quickly get in touch with doctors and nurses and they care about their recovery.
-They sacrifice themselves, they are constantly in the hospital and they are strongly involved in the treatment process.
-In doing so, they enjoy something that they painfully miss in their remaining lives — attention.
+Women with this syndrome usually have contrasting personalities, appearing to be caring but being actually dangerous.
+Often, the mothers quickly get in touch with doctors and nurses and show care about the recovery of the child.
+They sacrifice themselves, are constantly in the hospital and are strongly involved in the treatment process.
+In doing so, they enjoy the attention they have probably been missing.

-This is also the main reason of the affected mothers for inflicting such suffering on their children.
-They usually live separate from the child’s father and they are socially isolated.
-It is difficult for them to establish stable relationships with other people and to get the necessary confirmation there.
+This is also the main reason the affected mothers inflict such suffering on their children.
+They usually live separately from the child’s father and are socially isolated.
+It is difficult for them to establish stable relationships with other people and to obtain the necessary confirmation.
 This can be seen as a secondary gain.

-Most important is certainly to sensitize people to the syndrome, so that the social environment may also be alerted to the abuse.
-There are certain signs that suggest a Munchausen syndrome by proxy:
+It is crucial to sensitize people to the syndrome so that society is aware of this abuse.
+There are certain signs that suggest Munchausen syndrome by proxy:

-- Symptoms that occur only in the presence of a parent
+- Symptoms that occur only in the presence of one parent.

-- Parents react calmly to the severity of the disease
+- Parents are calm despite the severity of the disease.

-- Parents observe the staff and they are often above average present
+- Parents observe the staff and are often present above-average.

 Types of Mothers with Munchausen Syndrome by Proxy

-There are three types that distinguish between the characters who use this form of abuse (Libow and Schreier, 1986): Help Seekers, Doctor Addicts, and Active Inducers.
+There are 3 types of patient characters involved in this form of abuse (Libow and Schreier, 1986): help seekers, doctor addicts, and active inducers.

-The active perpetrators provoke symptoms to their child and then fight against treatments.
+The active inducers provoke symptoms in their child and then resist treatments.

 Since it is a rare disease, there are also few studies on this.
-In an elaborate study, the professor of Psychiatry from Würzburg, Martin Krupinski and his team, interviewed 379 clinics in Germany.
+In an elaborate study, a professor of Psychiatry from Würzburg, Martin Krupinski and his team interviewed 379 clinics in Germany and about half of the clinics participated.

-About half of the clinics participated and they came to the following conclusion: during the observation period of 11 years, 190 cases were documented, which were suspected of the Munchhausen syndrome by proxy; half of these cases were even verified.
+During an observation period of 11 years, 190 cases were documented, which were suspected to be Munchhausen syndrome by proxy.
+Half of these cases were verified.

-The number of unreported cases is probably high, which has many reasons.
-On the one hand, the mothers always choose quite non-specific symptoms, which can match with many diseases and complicate the diagnosis.
+The number of unreported cases is probably high for many reasons.
+On the one hand, the mothers always choose relatively non-specific symptoms, which can match those of many diseases; thus, complicating the diagnosis.
 Since they are often extraordinarily well-versed in the medical field or work in this sector, the story is often plausible and difficult to check.
-Through the free doctor’s choice in Germany, the treatment can be interrupted as soon as the perpetrator suspects that she will get caught.
+With the free doctor choice in Germany, the treatment can be interrupted as soon as the perpetrators suspect that they will get caught.

 On the other hand, there is uncertainty on the part of the medical staff in the diagnosis.
-There are fluent symptoms to other mental disorders such as somatoform und hypochondriacal disorders.
+There are symptoms similar to those of other mental disorders such as somatoform and hypochondriacal disorders.
 Often, it is accepted also a not yet recognized or atypical symptom.

-The most secure proof is probably the video recording, on which the perpetrators are caught.
-This idea was put through almost 20 years ago by the Londoner pediatrician Christian Poets and proved to some mothers.
+The most secure proof is probably a video recording.
+This idea was conceived almost 20 years ago by the Londoner pediatrician Christian Poets and proved to some mothers.

-While the topic of surveillance cameras in hospitals in the USA and the UK is now being fairly liberal, Germany is still reluctant to implement it.
-In any case, it was necessary to install information signs in the corridor, in order not to violate the personality rights, and the perpetrators would already be warned.
+While surveillance cameras in hospitals in the USA and the UK are now becoming more common, Germany is still lacking in this regard.
+It is necessary to install information signs in the corridor, in order not to violate people’s rights; however, the perpetrators would already be warned.

-Ultimate intervention must be done in close consultation with authorities, ranging from psychiatric care, temporary separation of perpetrators and victims, to the restriction of the right to custody of the child.
+Ultimately, an intervention must be done in close consultation with authorities, ranging from psychiatric care, temporary separation of perpetrators and victims, to the government taking custody of the child.